 Dichroic mirrors are fabricated by depositing many thin layers of dielectric material onto a glass surface.
 Both the design and manufacturing are complex.
 Nevertheless, there are a large number of very different beam splitters available.
 These splitting mirrors may serve for a single type of fluorescence or for multiple excitations and emissions (Figure 3).
 For all cases, the mirror must reflect the excitation light within specific wavelength bands and transmit the emitted light in complementary bands.
 The emission efficiency is defined by the integral transparency of the emission band and the narrowness of the excitation band.
 In the case of multiband splitters, when excitation bands overlap with emission bands of the fluorescence signal, the efficiency is reduced.

-The transmission efficiency of current dichroic beam splitters in the spectral regions of the emission is typically between 80% and 98% - sufficiently close to maximum transmission.
-Nevertheless, the widths of the reflection bands range normally down to 50nm, perhaps 20nm in the best cases.
+The transmission efficiency of current dichroic beam splitters in the spectral regions of the emission is typically between 90% and 98% - sufficiently close to maximum transmission.
+Nevertheless, the widths of the reflection bands range is typically 25 nm (or less).
 Such a bandwidth is negligible for single-purpose splitters, if the excitation line is close to the edge where transmission begins.
-However, in most cases, multiple excitation bands are required, so a 20-50 nm bandwidth can cause emission signal losses.
+However, in most cases, multiple excitation bands are required, so a 25 nm bandwidth causes emission signal loss (depending on fluorophore emission).

 The most significant parameter of a dichroic beam splitting mirror is the fact that the spectral parameters of a filter glass are not modifiable.
 If a change of excitation and emission properties is required, a different splitting mirror must be inserted into the beam path.
 Usually, a slider or a wheel is equipped with a number of different splitters, but rarely more than 5 pieces.
 This method has two consequences.
 First, the possible combination of excitation wavelengths is limited.
 Even if we assume a system equipped with 8 laser lines, then 255 different combinations would be possible.
 For maximum performance, a filter wheel or slider equipped with 255 different splitters is needed – not really a practicable solution.
 Therefore, in many cases a multiple band splitter must be used with a series of different fluorescent dye combinations and emission signal might be lost in the red part of the spectrum (see blue curve in Figure 3).
 The second handicap is the speed with which these filters can be exchanged.
 For a speedy change of illumination regimes, for example, cases where sequential recording of two sets of excitation is required or for excitation ratio-dyes, the filter set exchange rate is crucial.
 Standard gadgets offer switching times on the order of 1 second.
 Special designs may reach 0,1 seconds or little better.